MatiasEtcheve/RECVIS-transporter-networks/README.md

 * `manipulating-rope`: the robot needs to manipulate a rope so that it finishes the incomplete perimeter of a square.

-### Depth estimation of the transporter network inputs
+### Depth ablation study

 Transport networks uses RGB-Depth images.
 While obtaining depth images is getting easier, it is still preferable to only use RGB images.

+We develop 2 ways of deleting depth information.

+#### Soft deletion

+Here, we only delete the depth information, right before it is given to the transporter network, after the top down reconstruction.

+#### Hard deletion

-We use the BinsFormer framework published in this [article](https://arxiv.org/abs/2204.00987).
-This algorithm predicts depth on RGB images.
+Here, we directly estimate the depth from RGB images, before the top down reconstruction.
+We use the AdaBins framework published in this [article](https://arxiv.org/abs/2011.14141), to predict depth on RGB images.

-The authors have published the algorithm inside this [toolbox](https://github.com/zhyever/Monocular-Depth-Estimation-Toolbox).
+The authors have published the algorithm inside this [repository](https://github.com/shariqfarooq123/AdaBins).

 ## Installation